 28 Feb Finally, Here is A Cheat Sheet for Making the Most of Your Internship

 Internships are super important for every college student today.
 Apart from them being ways of exploring the world of work, they help you acquire job experience.
-Recruiters will hire someone with a job experience rather than someone with a general resume.
+Recruiters will hire someone with job experience rather than someone with a general resume.

 Many companies are increasingly investing in internship programs as a recruitment tool for full-time jobs.
-Therefore, your ability to distinguish yourself from other interns contributes towards your chances of getting hired.
+Therefore, your ability to distinguish yourself from other interns contributes to your chances of getting hired.
 In this post, I will give you a cheat sheet for making that happen!

 Have a clear goal

 Internships are investments in your future.
 They move you even closer to actualizing your career goals.
 Consequently, you need to have a purpose for your internship.
 Be specific about what you want from the opportunity and work towards achieving it every day.

 Your goal must not be extraordinary; it could be the skills you want to learn from the job and how you want to be remembered afterward.
 The effect of your work is often the most important thing.

 Endeavor to merge your goals into your supervisor’s goal.
 No matter how significant your goals are, if they are not congruent with your boss’s, you are running a losing race.
 Therefore, be clear about what he or she wants from you at the end of the day and use every opportunity to actualize it.

 Be a fast follower